ErinBailey/Blacklist/TECHSPEC.md

   - Security of the webhook.
 Data of blacklisted IPs being leaked could mean bad actors know what is a good IP to spoof
   - What happens if github goes down and the user is trying to login?
 Find a way to fail elegantly.
 Should I store updated IPs in a database as a backup?
 This is a decent possibility but seems like a future feature.
 (DB would also fix this)
   - If I use a DB, I need to make sure to only update it at the appropriate time.
 Make sure data is maintained if something goes down so it's not overwritten with bad/empty data. i.e fail elegantly
+  - If the repo is constantly being updated will I need some queing system to handle the webhook requests? like rabbitMQ or Quebert?